Support for Early Career Teachers

 The College is excited to welcome new colleagues and we feel that we can benefit from their enthusiasm, energy and new ideas.
 In return, we are determined to provide excellent support and career development for all staff new to College.
 We also have an extensive programme of support for Early Career Teachers and for those completing teaching qualifications.

-In line with statutory guidance from the DfE, Worcester Sixth Form College offers a 2-year induction programme for Early Career Teachers (formerly NQTs).
+In line with statutory guidance from the DfE, Worcester Sixth Form College offers a 2-year core induction programme for Early Career Teachers (formerly NQTs).

 Purpose of ECT Induction